OpenDDS/OpenDDS/docs/devguide/internet_enabled_rtps.rst

   Amount of time to reject messages from client participants that show suspicious behavior, e.g., those that send messages from the RtpsRelay back to the RtpsRelay.
   The default is 0 (disabled).

+.. option:: -HandlerThreads <threads>

+  Use a thread pool with this many threads (default 1) to handle input/output/timer events.

 .. _internet_enabled_rtps--deployment-considerations:

 Deployment Considerations